bkader/KPack/README.md

 ## 50. Molinari:

 Molinari was made to aid the player in processing various items throughout the game.
 As an example: when you'd want to mill herbs, you would normally cast Milling and then click the item in your bags.
 With Molinari, you simply hold down the Alt key and click the item directly.

+## 51. Death Recap

+Adds a button to the death dialog that shows you the last 5 events prior to your death, with extra details.

+## 52. Raid Utility:

+Provides buttons for several uses in groups or raids.
+You can disband the group, set the main tank and off tank, do a ready check, convert the group to raid and toggle raid frame.

+## 53. Raid Target Icons:

+If you don't know an addon called _SimpleRaidTargetIcons_, it's an addon that opens a ring menu above units, allowing you to set icons.
+You can double click or CTLR+Click to open the menu.
+More settings can be found inside the file.